 :: Welcome to the Dive Club!

 The Tasmanian University Dive Club Inc. (TUDC) is the largest and most active dive club operating in Tasmania.
-With around 200 members and growing every year, the TUDC promotes safe and affordable diving catering to all levels of experience.
-We are located at the Hobart campuses, with dives run across the state on a regular basis.
+With over 100 members and growing every year, the TUDC promotes safe and affordable diving catering to all levels of experience.
+We are located at the Hobart campus, with dives run across the state on a regular basis.
 Membership is not only for students; Alumni and non-students are welcome to join, and currently make up around half of our member base.
 Night diving, club trips, research and conservation programs, cheap gear hire and access to the club’s great boats and dive gear are just a few of the benefits you score as a TUDC member.

 If you haven’t joined up to the club yet check out our membership page.